elifesciences/sciencebeam-parser/README.md

 ### Configuration

 There is no implicit "grobid-home" directory.
-The only configuration file is [default config.yml](sciencebeam_parser/resources/default_config/config.yml).
+The only configuration file is the [default config.yml](sciencebeam_parser/resources/default_config/config.yml).

 Paths may point to local or remote files.
 Remote files are downloaded and cached locally (urls are assumed to be versioned).